samboy/PassGen/README.md

 of _ for punctuation” rule in it.

-To handle site specific rules, the script pwgen.sh will need to be edited by hand for each stire with a stupid password rule which its default behavior does not cover.
+To handle site specific rules, the script pwgen.sh will need to be edited by hand for each site with a stupid password rule which its default behavior does not cover.
 There is a section giving examples of how to deal with site-specific rules.